-In Northern Ireland, a member of staff must be classified as an employee to request flexible working, have worked for the employer continuously for 26 weeks and have not made an application to work flexibly in the past 12 months.
+In Northern Ireland, a formal statutory procedure for making and considering the request remains.
 The employer must have a good business reason to reject the application.

-UNISON's full bargaining guide on flexible working is available here: https://www.unison.org.uk/content/uploads/2014/09/On-line-Catalogue225422.pdf
+UNISON's full bargaining guide on flexible working is available here: www.unison.org.uk/content/uploads/2014/09/On-line-Catalogue225422.pdf